Conclusive Evidence Proves Screens Destroy Your Eyes

 As detailed in “Can Melatonin Impact Your Eye Health?” melatonin has also been shown to lower intraocular pressure in patients with glaucoma12,13,14 and counteract lens damage associated with cataracts.
 It may also be useful for age-related macular degeneration and dry macular degeneration.

-Read More: Is honey ok on ketogenic diet
+Read More: What is ketogenic diet menu

 Lutein Protects Against Myopia and Other Eye Diseases